Rome Attractions

 With this ticket, you can see Verdi’s La Traviata opera in a beautiful church in the heart of Rome.

-St. Paul’s within the Walls offers the perfect ambiance to host a night of operatic melodrama, with a spectacular performance of Giuseppe Verdi’s La Traviata.
+St. Paul’s Within the Walls offers the perfect ambiance to host a night of operatic melodrama, with a spectacular performance of Verdi’s La Traviata.

-You can choose between Front Row and Back Row Seats, but let us tell you that the first row gives you a clear view of the show.
+You can choose between front-row and back-row seats, but we recommend you opt for the first-row seats as they give you a clear view of the show.

 Cost of tickets